I’ve been stuck.

 So, I’m scrapping 80% of the work I’ve put in so far.
 Frustrating in some ways but also absolutely unlocking my mind for what I really want to be doing here, and how I’m presenting it.

 Here’s a cool photoshop I did of one of the Beholder puppets I have been working on.
 It’s a merge between a physical puppet and some photoshop touchups.
-The kind of look I’m going for on the digital side.
+The look I’m going for on the digital side.
 Check it out.

 Coming next for us is a backyard movie screen.
 We’re going to do our best to just take the next few months easy.
 With that comes some extra time for me to re-work on everything Dungeons and Puppets which if you have read until now, realize I need that time 🙂